alanliangdev/alanliangdev.github.io/docs/about.md

+---
+title: About Me
+description: Learn more about my background and experience as a Staff Platform Engineer
+---

 # About Me

 I'm a passionate Staff Platform Engineer at Commonwealth Bank of Australia with extensive experience building and scaling cloud-native infrastructure.
 I specialize in AWS cloud architecture, DevOps automation, and Kubernetes orchestration, helping teams deliver reliable, scalable solutions.